stan-dev/math/README.md

 Installation
 ------------
 The Stan Math Library is a C++ library which depends on the Intel TBB library and requires for some functionality (ordinary differential equations and root solving) on the Sundials library.
-As build system the make facility is used to manage all dependencies.
+The build system used is the make facility, which is used to manage all dependencies.

 A simple hello world program using Stan Math is as follows: